milenakos/cat-bot/README.md

 > **Note**
 >
-> Emojis are automatically grub from your guild, you will need to upload the emoji with a name of:
+> You will need to upload an app emoji with the name of:
 >
 > `<your cat name all lowercase> + cat`
 >
 > Example: `supercat`

 ## How to give custom cats
-Identical to the last section, you will have to add an emoji to your guild.
+Identical to the last section, you will have to add an emoji.

 Then, run: